KarimElsayad247/MasterMicroTopologyAPI/README.md

 * The id, type, and netlist properties exist for all components.
 * The attribute properties must include, and only include: default, min, and max.
 * Anything not specified here should be provided exactly as the example topology.json received with task
 * The fileName arguments to readJSON and writeJSON should contain the relative path from the present working directory to the json file.
 * The specs don't mention a function to check for existence of a topology, thus the next two assumptions (More is bad, according to non-functional requirements)
 * Delete method doesn't raise errors, but returns false if element to delete doesn't exist
 * queryComponents method doesn't raise error, and returns null if topology not found
+* bad json files raise exceptions.
+User should make sure files are correct.

 ## Challenges faced